britram/rains-prototype/draft-trammell-rains-protocol.md

        proof nonexistence.
 If so:
-       - and option 9 is not set, it returns the section with the shortest size or the signature of the longest remaining validity to the peer that issued the query depending on the server's policy.
-[EDIOR's NOTE] Add a query option for this decision?
+       - and option 9 is not set, it returns the section with the shortest size or the signature of the longest remaining validity to the peer that issued the query depending on the server's policy. \[EDITOR'S NOTE: Add a query option for this decision?]
        - and option 9 is set, it might send a 211 notification back to the client, depending on the server's configuration.
 Independent of the previous decision it then continues with step 4.